VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference: EXPERIMENTS

 \subsection{Real-World Evaluation}

-To evaluate \method in real-world settings, we deploy $\pi_{0.5}$~\cite{intelligence2025pi_} on two robotic platforms: the Galaxea R1 Lite~\cite{galaxea_r1lite} and the LeRobot SO-101~\cite{lerobot_so101}.
+To evaluate \method in real-world settings, we deploy $\pi_{0.5}$~\cite{intelligence2025pi_} and GR00T N1.6~\cite{nvidia2025gr00tn16} on two robotic platforms: the Galaxea R1 Lite~\cite{galaxea_r1lite} and the LeRobot SO-101~\cite{lerobot_so101}.
 The R1 Lite is a dual-arm robot equipped with two 7-DOF arms from Galaxea~\cite{galaxea_company}.
 The SO-101 is a 6-DOF collaborative robotic arm from LeRobot~\cite{cadene2024lerobot}.
 For $\pi_{0.5}$, we apply a projection layer to map the robot state into an embedding, bypassing the tokenizer instead of incorporating it into the language prompt in the original implementation.
-We design our real-world experiments to evaluate three key aspects: (1) Accuracy: the success rate of completing manipulation tasks; (2) Efficiency: the task completion time and motion smoothness; and (3) Reaction speed: the latency to react to dynamic changes in the environment.
+We design our real-world experiments to evaluate three key aspects: (1) Success rate: the task success rate across manipulation tasks under different inference methods; (2) Speed-accuracy trade-off and robustness: how well accuracy is preserved when applying action quantization for faster execution; and (3) Reaction speed: the latency to react to dynamic changes in the environment.